 Which? hand blender reviews

 We've tested 11 hand blenders from brands including Beko, Bosch, Braun, KitchenAid and Tefal.
-Our 2018 tests uncovered three Best Buys and an awful Don't Buy - head over to our guide to the best hand blenders for 2018 to find out the models worth buying - and the one to avoid.
+Our 2018 tests uncovered three Best Buys and an awful Don't Buy - head over to our guide to the to find out the models worth buying - and the one to avoid.